 - Lizzie Borden (allegedly) in 1892.
 She was acquitted, and there are a variety of books offering various theories of the case, with a range of possible suspects, including Lizzie's older sister Emma (who if guilty, would qualify as well).
 As Andrew Borden had been a pretty despicable and hated character who had swindled a lot of people in his business career, the range of suspects should have been pretty large after all.

-- A rather infamous one in Amityville, Long Island, New York.
-Ronnie DeFeo shot and killed his parents and four siblings in bed November 13, 1974 at 3:15 am.
-The hauntings the book and movies based off of the book implies aren't real, though, just the crime.
+- In Amityville, Long Island, New York, Ronnie DeFeo shot and killed his parents and four siblings in bed on November 13, 1974 at 3:15 am.
+The hauntings the book and movies based off of the book claimed aren't real, though, just the crime.

-- Full and literal exemple: in Bellevue, Idaho, Sarah Marie Johnson, then 16, killed her both parents the September 2, 2003 because they forbade her to date a 19-years-old boy.
+- In Bellevue, Idaho, Sarah Marie Johnson, then 16, killed her parents on September 2, 2003 because they forbade her from dating a 19-year-old boy.

 - Suzane von Richthofen (descendant of the Red Baron) is a Brazilian girl that is in prison for killing both her parents when she was 19 years old, with help from her boyfriend and his brother.
-Made quite a sensation in the media.
+It made quite a sensation in the media.

 - One case in Medicine Hat, Canada.
 A young girl, influenced by her much older boyfriend, murdered her entire family.

 - In Finland, a teenaged girl coaxed some older boys to kill her mother over domestic differences; fortunately, the crossbow bolt intended to do the job only grazed her skull, and she managed to escape.

 - In 1954, an incident happened in Christchurch, New Zealand where Pauline Parker and her friend Juliet Hulme killed her mother.
 Their story was made into the film Heavenly Creatures by Peter Jackson; Kate Winslet starred as one of the girls.